 How to Make a POLST Form

-A health care professional can help you create a POLST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
-To be legally valid, the POLST form must be signed by a doctor.
-(See Nevada Assembly Bill 344, Section 16, passed on June 6, 2013, effective October 1, 2013.)
+A doctor can help you create a POLST form if you enter a medical facility or health care setting such as a hospital, nursing home, or hospice care in a facility or at home.
+The form is legally valid only if explained and signed by the doctor.
+(See Nevada Revised Statutes § 499.6942.)
 If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.

 A POLST form differs from a DNR order in one important way: A POLST form also includes directions about life-sustaining measures in addition to CPR, such as intubation, antibiotic use, and feeding tubes.
 It may also indicate whether you have chosen to donate your organs after death.
 The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared health care declaration (living will) and durable power of attorney for health care.